Terms & conditions

-- Customer: the person with whom Magknowlia has entered into an agreement.
+- Customer: the person and/or company with whom Magknowlia Publishing has entered into an agreement.

-- These terms and conditions will apply to all quotations, offers, activities, orders, agreements and deliveries of services or products by or on behalf of Magknowlia.
+- These terms and conditions will apply to all quotations, offers, activities, orders, agreements and deliveries of services or products by or on behalf of Magknowlia Publishing.

 - Parties can only deviate from these conditions if they have explicitly agreed upon in writing.